minimalistsoftware/crongo/README.md

 crongo executes the command, and does an HTTP POST request to the crogod server specified in the config file

-crongod saves a copy of this job on the filesystem /home/crongod/jobs/hostname-jobname-YYYYMMDD-HHSS.json
+crongod saves a copy of this job on the filesystem:
+  YYYYMMDDT_HH_SS_hostname_command.json